Colorado-State-University-CMB/wrangling-genomics/_episodes/02-quality-control.md

 ## Working with the FastQC text output

-~~Now that we have looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.
-Go back to the tab in your terminal program that is connected to your AWS instance (the tab label will start with `dcuser@ip`) and make sure you are in our results subdirectory~~
+Now that we have looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.
+Go back to the tab open to the terminal.
 ~~~
-$ cd ~/dc_workshop/results/fastqc_untrimmed_reads/
+$ cd # cd /projects/$USER/CM580A3-Intro-to-qCMB-2023/10_Alpine_HPC/03_output
 $ ls
 ~~~
 {: .bash}